Miracle balm or cow pie? What's behind the beef tallow skincare trend

 Rubbing rendered animal fat into your skin might sound gross, but beef tallow has become a trendy skin care product that some claim can clear up acne, is great for dry skin, and even makes you look younger.

 Tallow is fat that has been slowly melted, strained and then hardened into a waxy paste.
-Often used in cooking, historian Susan Stewart told NPR that all sorts of animal fats —- goat, swan, even lion — have also been used as a cosmetics ingredient since antiquity.
+Often used in cooking, all sorts of animal fats — goat, swan, even lion — have also been used as a cosmetics ingredient since antiquity, says historian Susan Stewart.

 Now, in 2025, some people are embracing beef tallow as a "natural" skincare choice.
 On TikTok, hundreds of videos with millions of views discuss or promote tallow products.
 Brands like Good Ol' Days Tallow Co., Evil Goods!, Betr4you and HolyCow appear again and again, from a raft of creators who earn commission for every jar of tallow they convince someone else to buy.